MPzCodes/LibSGD/ReadMe.txt

 1) https://github.com/blitz-research/libsgd source code and instructions to create a dll yourself.
 Please copy the dll file into the "examples" directory.

-2) You can become a Patreon and always get the latest compiled version from here Help support LibSGD at https://patreon.com/libsgd

-3) I took all demos from the "LibSGD-windows-v0.17.1.zip" file from the Patreon page and adapted them.
+2) I took all demos from the "LibSGD-windows-v0.17.1.zip" file from the Patreon page and adapted them.
 Greetings Michael

 German translation